 I did not get accepted into the preceptorship program.
 Can I re-apply?

 Applicants who have not been accepted into our program can re-apply, but must submit a new application packet, including official transcripts and sealed letters of recommendation, and pay the appropriate application fee(s).
 Our office does not keep old applications on file.

 I did not get accepted into the preceptorship program.
 Can I get a refund for my application fee(s)?

 Application fee's are non-refundable, regardless of whether or not the applicant has been accepted.

 I submitted my application.
 When should I expect to hear if I have been accepted?

 Applicants will receive an email confirmation from the office of Continuing Dental Education within 2 weeks of receipt of the completed application and appropriate application fee(s).
-Applicants should have a decision from the program director(s) within one month of receiving the initial email confirmation.
-If you do not hear from us after one month, or if you do not recieve an email confirmation, please call our office at (415) 476-1101 and check-in with us.
+Applicants should have a decision from the program director(s) approximately 2 weeks after the application submission deadline.
+If you do not hear from us, or if you do not recieve an email confirmation, please call our office at (415) 514-0778 and check-in with us.

 I have questions about obtaining a visa and living in the United States.
 Who do I contact?